CentroidIssue/Awisaw/.github/README.md

 ## 6. Code of conduct

-We want everyone who participates in Trivix to feel welcome and respected.
+We want everyone who participates in Awisaw to feel welcome and respected.
 To ensure that happens, we've established a code of conduct that outlines our expectations for behavior.
 You can read the full text of the code of conduct in the [Code of Conduct](CODE_OF_CONDUCT.md) file.

 ## 7. Funding